yushang1994/yushangw/_pages/about.md

 My research interests lie in the domain of Applied Microeconomics with a focused view on Development, Health, Labor and Transportation Infrastructure.
 My current research focuses on how transportation systems affect development and health outcomes.
 I have teaching experience in introduction-level economics courses.

 **I will present my job market paper [Can High-speed Rail Improve Middle-aged and Elderly People's Mental Health?
-Evidence from China]() at the ASSA 2024 Annual Meeting in San Antonio, TX**
+Evidence from China](/yushangw/files/pdf/research/JMP_YushangWei.pdf) at the ASSA 2024 Annual Meeting in San Antonio, TX** Here is the specific information [Link](https://www.aeaweb.org/conference/2024/preliminary/2067?q=eNqrVipOLS7OzM8LqSxIVbKqhnGVrJQMlWp1lBKLi_OTgRwlHaWS1KJcXCArPDUTyElJrAQp0TUFSWTmpkKUlGWmloMMKSooXDAKmBoo1dYCXDDhxh0Q) of my paper session.

 ## Data is Beautiful! ##
 *World Railway Network in 2018*